 Review the decision process for determining whether a permit is required, and what type of permit would likely be issued:

-Some IBP-related activities don't require an MPCA permit.
-For example, you don't require an SDS permit if the IBP is:
+Some IBP-related activities do not require an MPCA permit.
+For example, an SDS permit is not required if the IBP is:

 The MPCA may require an individual permit if an IBP is not from a food, beverage or agricultural process.
 Submit permit application forms at least 180 days before land application will begin.
 Contact the MPCA to discuss whether a permit is needed for your IBP activities.
 Find permit forms and information on the Wastewater permit forms page.